nathan-smeal/cs7641/lessons/ml_p2_lesson_05_information_theory.md

 \end{aligned}
 $$

 Please take note of the fairly obvious outcomes with the equations as a trivial answer.

+Remember to think of entropy as the number of bits required to represent the data.
+That is the intuition for the equations.
+Since A and B are independent you will always need 2 bits!
+So joint entropy is 2!
+The conditional is the same as each respective coins entropy because they are indepent!

 It serves as a good linkage between terms, formulas and intuition that should make recall easier.